Person of interest in arsons arrested on unrelated warrant

-Police arrested this afternoon a person of interest in the three arson cases at three different Waikiki hotels on an unrelated warrant for unauthorized possession of personal and confidential information and third-degree identity theft.
+Police arrested Tuesday a person of interest in the three arson cases at three different Waikiki hotels on an unrelated warrant for unauthorized possession of personal and confidential information and third-degree identity theft.
 His bail was set at $50,000.

 The 36-year-old man was not arrested on arson.